rbitton1729/Website/src/content/meditations/_index.md

 title = "Meditations"
 +++

-One day I'd like to write some blogs (I call "medidations" because it sounds cooler) and when that happens they will live here.
+One day I'd like to write some blogs (I call them "meditations" because it sounds cooler) and when that happens they will live here.